gi-ev/LNI-proceedings/README.md

   - embed the font using Acrobat Professional's preflight functionality
   - Recompile the paper (`pdflatex paper`, ...)
   - Recompile the proceedings (`pdflatex  -synctex=1 proceedings`)
-15. Create pax information
-  - Linux: Execute `prepare-papers.sh`
-  - Windows: Execute `prepare-papers.bat`
-16. Do the usual pdflatex, biblatex, texindy runs. pdflatex also generates `proceedings.bib` and thereby also generates the character sequence `\IeC` (see [Implementation documentation](#implementation-documentation)).
+15. Do the usual pdflatex, biblatex, texindy runs. pdflatex also generates `proceedings.bib` and thereby also generates the character sequence `\IeC` (see [Implementation documentation](#implementation-documentation)).
     These characters have to be removed for the final biblatex run.
     All these steps are automatically done by `make-proceedings`.
     - Linux: Execute `make-proceeding.sh` to execute all required steps
     - Windows: Execute `make-proceedings.bat` to execute all required steps
-17. Check proceedings and make necessary adaptions.
+16. Check proceedings and make necessary adaptions.
     During the fixup phase, you can run `pdflatex -synctex=1 proceedings` to quickly build the proceedings.
     Nevertheless, run `make-proceedings.bat` every now and then to ensure a correctly generated index.
+17. Finalize pax information
+  - Linux: Execute `prepare-papers.sh`
+  - Windows: Execute `prepare-papers.bat`
 18. Compile the final proceedings
     - Linux: Execute `make-proceeding.sh` to execute all required steps
     - Windows: Execute `make-proceedings.bat` to execute all required steps